auth0/docs/articles/getting-started/the-basics.md

 If you haven't already [signed up](https://auth0.com/signup) for an Auth0 **account**, do so (it's free).
 You can either use username and password or log in with a social provider (such as Facebook, Google, or Apple).

-Once you create your account you will be asked to create a tenant.
-In Auth0, a tenant is a **logical isolation unit**.
-The term is borrowed from *software multitenancy* and it refers to an architecture where a single instance of the software serves multiple tenants.
-No tenant can access the instance of another tenant, even though the software might be running on the same machine (hence the logical isolation).
+Once you create your account you will be asked to create a tenant. *Tenant* is a term borrowed from [software multitenancy](https://en.wikipedia.org/wiki/Multitenancy).
+It refers to an architecture where a single software instance serves multiple tenants.
+In Auth0, a tenant is logically isolated.
+No tenant can access the data of another tenant, even though multiple tenants might be running on the same machine.

 Tenant characteristics: